 Make sure every resume you send out had been specifically adjusted to the specific application.

 Does your resume have a flow or is it just a bunch of random facts thrown together?
-Structure to your resume is very important.
+The structure of your resume is very important.
 If it does not have structure, it could tell the employee that you are a poor planner.

 We’ve all seen it; the resume that goes back till 1981 when you were a caretaker of your neighbor’s mom.
 The position you are applying for is that of an accountant.
 The two could not be any less related.

-Make sure you focus on the posts and positions which allows you to showcase your talent and experience.
+Make sure you focus on the posts and positions which allow you to showcase your talent and experience.

 Do not print your resume on bright pink paper.
 Please, trust me on this one.
-You will not impress a serious employer with stickers, heart and glitter.
+You will not impress a serious employer with stickers, hearts, and glitter.

-Make sure your resume screams professional, put together and capable person.
-This is a presentation of who you are so be careful of the message you send out.
+Make sure your resume screams professional, put together, and capable person.
+This is a presentation of who you are so careful of the message you send out.